 A friend of mine put me onto this documentary about the editor of Italian Vogue as told by her son.
 Again, for me the take away here was relationships, being creative and leaning into the things that you do well and enjoy.
 It’s such a personal look at someone who has lived so much of their life in the public eye, that it has that real insider feel.
 You’ll enjoy this with a cup of tea and a biscuit on a quiet afternoon.
 It’s so beautifully done.

 Oh man, I could have gone on all day.
 I’ll come back to biopics another day and maybe even just cover off on sports documentaries that I love.
-Like I said, I’m pretty into the based on real events genre.
-Until then, enjoy your dive into some of my favourite docos, and if I’ve missed one you love, leave it in the comments!
+As I said, I’m pretty into the based on real events genre.
+Until then, enjoy your dive into some of my favourite documentaries, and if I’ve missed one you love, leave it in the comments!